 Brake linings generally consist of four main components — binders, fibres, fillers, and friction modifiers — which are stable at high temperatures.
 Various modified phenol-formaldehyde resins are used as binders.
 Fibres can be classified as metallic, mineral, ceramic, or aramide, and include steel, copper, brass, potassium titanate, glass, asbestos, organic material, and Kevlar.
 Fillers tend to be low-cost materials such as barium and antimony sulphate, kaolinite clays, magnesium and chromium oxides, and metal powders.
 Friction modifiers can be of inorganic, organic, or metallic composition.
 Graphite is a major modifier used to influence friction, but other modifiers include cashew dust, ground rubber, and carbon black.
 In the past, brake pads included asbestos fibres, though these have now been totally removed from the European fleet.

-The effect on wear rate of the relative position of brakes on a vehicle is even more important than it is for tyres.
+The effect on the wear rate of the relative position of brakes on a vehicle is even more important than it is for tyres.
 In passenger cars and motorcycles, the braking force is mainly applied to the front wheels, whilst the rear brakes are mainly for maintaining vehicle stability.
 As a result, the brake pads on the front axle are replaced more frequently (~30 000 km) than the pads on the rear axle (~50 000 km) (Kolioussis and Pouftis, 2000).
 With heavy trucks, the braking energy is more evenly distributed between the axles because of lower deceleration rates and the heavy load at the back of the vehicle.
-Wear rates also depend on brake actuation mechanism (pneumatic, electric), and hence it is more difficult to estimate lifetime of linings.
+Wear rates also depend on brake actuation mechanism (pneumatic, electric), and hence it is more difficult to estimate the lifetime of linings.
 It is expected that for trucks and coaches, the lifetime of brake linings is of the order of 60 000 km.

 Garg et al. (2000) estimated that total wear amounts to 11–18 mg/vkm for cars, and for a large pick-up truck it would be 29 mg/vkm.
 Based on component size, density, and lifetime, Legret and Pagotto (1999) calculated brake lining () wear factors of 20 mg/vkm for cars, 29 mg/vkm for light goods vehicles, and 47 mg/vkm for HGVs.
 In Stockholm, Westerlund (2001) estimated the amount of material lost from cars, HGVs and buses to be 17 mg/vkm, 84 mg/vkm and 110 mg/vkm respectively.
 For cars, Luhana et al. (2004) determined an average brake lining wear factor of 8.8 mg/vkm, and observed a negative linear dependence of the wear factor on average trip speed.
 In addition, Luhana et al. (2004) noted that a small number of severe braking events appeared to have a large impact on the amount of material lost.
 When such events were excluded from the analysis, the typical wear Factor was around 10 mg/vkm at 40 km/h, and around 2 mg/vkm at 90 km/h.
 For HGV tractor units in New Zealand, Kennedy et al. (2002) calculated a wear factor for brake lining material of around 54 mg/vkm.

 The Particle Measurement Program (PMP), an informal working group of the United Nations Working Party on Pollution and Energy (UNECE – GRPE), has developed a new braking cycle representative of real-world braking events and conditions, the WLTP-Brake cycle (Mathissen et al., 2018).
-Recent measurements with the use of WLTP brake cycle by Mamakos et al, (2019), Hagino et al. (2019), Hesse et al. (2021) indicate 12 mg/km PM10 brake wear emissions for Low Steel (LS) pads.
+Recent measurements with the use of the WLTP brake cycle by Mamakos et al, (2019), Hagino et al. (2019), Hesse et al. (2021) indicate 12 mg/km PM10 brake wear emissions for Low Steel (LS) pads.
 Non-Asbestos Organic (NAO) pads lead to significantly lower brake PM10 emissions of 3 mg/km.